 This tool uses an informal approach to assessing burnout.
 While it may be intuitively useful, it has not been validated through controlled scientific tests and must therefore not be used as a diagnostic technique.
 Please, therefore, interpret the results with common sense.
 Also, make allowances for any recent events that may have a disproportionate influence on your mood at the time you take the test!

-Stress can cause severe health problems and, in extreme cases, can cause death.
+Stress can cause severe health problems and, in extreme cases, death.
 While these stress management techniques have been shown to have a positive effect on reducing stress, they are for guidance only, and readers should take the advice of suitably qualified health professionals if they have any concerns over stress-related illnesses or if stress is causing significant or persistent unhappiness.
 Health professionals should also be consulted before any major change in diet or levels of exercise.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
-Click here for more, subscribe to our free newsletter, or become a member for just $1.
+Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!